IGS/portal_client/README.md

 ./bin/hmp_client_interactive
 ```

-This will download, build, and start the hmp_client Docker image and place you at a shell prompt inside the Docker image.
+This will download, build, and start the hmp_client Docker image and place you at a shell prompt inside the Docker container.
 From there the hmp_client program is available and can be run on a sample manifest file that's included in the image:

 ```
 root@dba147a35981:/# hmp_client -manifest /opt/hmp_client/test/hmp_cart_example.tsv